wireservice/agate/docs/tutorial.rst

 Let's look at another example, this time using a numerical aggregation.

-Question: **What was the median age of exonerated indviduals at time of arrest?**
+Q: **What was the median age of exonerated indviduals at time of arrest?**

 .. code-block:: python